-Do you ever feel like things in the practice aren’t running like you want?
+Do you ever feel things in the practice aren’t running as you want?
 That you’re working to pay everyone else?
-That your team just isn’t on board?
+That your team isn’t on board?

 Do you ever just want them to do what they’re supposed to without you having to remind them?
 Are you taking employee problems home with you at night?

 If so, you’re not alone.
 Most practice owners have this same complaint – no matter what category your practice falls into, we’re all in the same boat.
-As many of us started out as providers, we got into healthcare to ‘help’ people not ‘manage’ them.
-Also, we wouldn’t be business owner if we didn’t have the drive to work hard; and I bet if you’re anything like Mike and I, you often wonder why your staff aren’t more like you.
-When we have to manage our employees, it can be difficult to separate our helping nature from the need to get people doing what is expected.
+As many of us started out as providers, we got into healthcare to ‘help’ people,’ not ‘manage’ them.
+Also, we wouldn’t be business owners if we didn’t have the drive to work hard; and I bet if you’re anything like Mike and me, you often wonder why your staff isn’t more like you.
+When managing our employees, separating our helping nature from the need to get people to do what is expected can be challenging.

 There are people out there who can and will do what you need them to do.
 You just have to have the right process in place to help you find them.

 I don’t want you to get any ideas that we’re somehow the perfect owners and managers.
-Just like where you might be now, we definitely went through some really hard times finding staff, keeping them and getting them to produce when we started our growth and expansion.
+Like where you might be now, we went through some tough times finding staff, keeping them, and getting them to produce when we started our growth and expansion.

-I know I’ve talked about how things started out seven years ago, but I’ll share again in case you’re new to Front Office GURU.
+I’ve talked about how things started out seven years ago, but I’ll share again if you’re new to Front Office GURU.

-My husband Mike and I are both PT’s and his lifelong dream was to own his own practice.
-In 2004, he achieved that dream and LSTC was ours.
-Back then he didn’t really have a corporate or business owner mentality.
+My husband Mike and I are both PT’s, and his lifelong dream was to own his own practice.
+In 2004, he achieved that dream, and LSTC was ours.
+Back then, he didn’t have a corporate or business owner mentality.
 He was happy treating his patients, the practice was producing, and things were good.
-But in 2010, things started to change and by mid-2011, insurance companies weren’t paying what they used to, referrals were down, and things seemed pretty bleak.
+But in 2010, things started to change, and by mid-2011, insurance companies weren’t paying what they used to, referrals were down, and things seemed pretty bleak.

-We knew that if we didn’t do something soon we weren’t going to survive all the changes, so we got help from a consultant and started the practice on a path of promotion and expansion.
-Within less than a year patient visits and our ‘team’ had more than doubled.
-It was no longer Mike, a PTA and a tech.
-Now, there was a team of 8 and along with that growth came the problems that can accompany fast growth, hasty hiring, and a lack of new employee training programs.
+We knew that if we didn’t do something soon, we wouldn’t survive all the changes, so we got help from a consultant and started the practice on a path of promotion and expansion.
+Within less than a year, patient visits and our ‘team’ had more than doubled.
+It was no longer Mike, a PTA, and a tech.
+Now, there was a team of eight, and along with that growth came the problems that can accompany fast growth, hasty hiring, and a lack of new employee training programs.

 To begin to take control of our front-end issues and allow the practice to grow with the right team members, I started working in the practice as the Director of Admin.
-I recognized all the things that were missing in our hiring and recruiting program that were keeping us from finding great staff.
-After evaluating our program and looking for way to make it better, I created a system to help our practice consistently recruit and hire quality employees.
+I recognized all the missing things in our hiring and recruiting program that kept us from finding great staff.
+After evaluating our program and looking for a way to improve it, I created a system to help our practice consistently recruit and hire quality employees.
 I offer that as a program for owners like yourself.

 If you’re someone who likes to do it all yourself and has the time to invest, here are a few tips to help you get started on the right path to finding the right team members: